drhitchen/ball-in-spinning-hex/README.md

 [Flavio Adamo](https://x.com/flavioAd/status/1885449107436679394)

 ## License
-This project is provided under an open-source license.
-Feel free to modify and distribute it as needed.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.